 - Other income that is not deemed 'final other income'.

 Taxable base is calculated by applying prescribed tax deductions and tax allowances (i.e. non-taxable parts of income) to the total amount of annual income.

 Tax deductions and tax allowances may, depending on the type of income, also be applied when calculating monthly tax prepayments.
 The following tax rates and tax bands are used on an annual basis (i.e. in the process of annual assessment of tax liability) to calculate PIT liability:

 The following types of income form part of the so-called 'final income' that is not subject to the process of annual assessment of tax liability:

-- other income relating to the refund of social contributions, and
+- Other income relating to the refund of social contributions.

 Consequently, the difference between annual and final income is that the final income does not enter into the process of annual assessment of tax liability and the tax paid on the final income is deemed finally paid tax (i.e. it cannot be subject to additional taxation regardless of the amount of other types of income taxable at the annual level).
 On the other hand, the annual income is included into the process of annual assessment of tax liability so the tax prepayments are not necessarily the final tax to be paid on that income in the tax year in question.

 Cities and municipalities in Croatia may levy an additional tax, the so-called surtax.
 The decision on the amount of the surtax rate lies with the city or municipality officials and is levied according to the individual's place of residence or habitual abode in Croatia.
 For taxpayers who live in towns where surtax is levied, their income is subject to the surtax.

 Surtax rates in Croatia range from 0% to 18% (the highest surtax rate is for Zagreb, the capital of Croatia).
 The base on which surtax is calculated is the amount of tax liability.